Best Index Trading Platforms Compared & Reviewed

 UK Stocks0.0080.0010.0010.0010.00050.02%0.0020.0010.30%0.0008

-Best Index Trading Platform For Account Types
+Best For Account Types

-Use our comparison table of what we think are the best index trading platforms to compare how many indices they offer, commission and spreads on the most popular indices and what different types of account they offer.
+Use our comparison table of what we think are the best index trading platforms to compare how many indices they offer, commission and spreads on the most popular indices and what different types of accounts they offer.

 Account Types:City IndexInteractive BrokersCMC MarketsPepperstoneSpreadex Trading ReviewSaxo Markets ReviewIGXTB